pluralsight/guides/introduction-to-test-driven-development-in-javascript/article.md

  2. Write the code to do it.
  3. Test the code to see if it works.

-For example, if we wanted to write a function `add(number1, number2)` to add two numbers together, we would first write the `add` function, then we would try a few examples to see if it gives the output we expect.
-We might try running `add(1,1)`, `add(5,7)` and `add(-4, 5)`, and we might get the outputs `2`, `12`, and... oops, there must be a bug somewhere, `-9`.
+For example, let's say we want to write a function `add(number1, number2)` to add two numbers together.
+First, we write the `add` function, then we try a few examples to see if it gives the output we expect.
+We could try running `add(1,1)`, `add(5,7)` and `add(-4, 5)`, and we might get the outputs `2`, `12`, and... oops, there must be a bug somewhere, `-9`.

-We'll revise the code to try to fix the erroneous output, and then we'll run `add(-4, 5)` again, and now it will return `1`, just like we wanted.
-Just to be safe, we'll run the other examples again to see if they still give the right output... oops, but now `add(5,7)` returns `-2`.
-We'll go through a few cycles of revising our code and then trying a few examples until we're sufficiently confident that our code works like we want it to.
+We revise the code to try to fix the incorrect output, and then we run `add(-4, 5)` again.
+Maybe it will return `1`, just like we wanted.
+Just to be safe, we'll run the other examples again to see if they still give the right output.
+Oops, now `add(5,7)` returns `-2`.

+We'll go through a few cycles of this: we revise our code and then try a few examples until we're sufficiently confident that our code works like we want it to.

-**Test-driven development changes this workflow** by switching steps 2 and 3, and by automating the see-if-it-works process:
+**Test-driven development changes this workflow** by writing automated tests, and by writing tests *before* we write the code.
+Here is our new workflow:

  1. Think about what your code is supposed to do.
  2. Write tests specifying what you expect your code to do.